helixsoftco/top100-chrome-extension/README.md

-# ESA/Hubble Top 100 Images Chrome extension
+# NOIRLab Top 100 Images Chrome extension

-This extension takes a random image from our collection of 100 best images and renders it when the user opens a new browser tab.
+This extension takes a random image from NOIRLab's collection of 100 best images and renders it when the user opens a new browser tab.
 In the lower left corner the logo of our official site is displayed next to the title and image credit.